 A student who drops, withdraws from, or does not complete their current sessions, will be considered withdrawn from the term even if they are still enrolled in a future session.
 Students must monitor their student email for the survey request.
 Students will be required to submit that survey in order to verify their intent to participate in those future sessions.
 If this intent to participate survey is not received, a Return of Title IV Calculation must be done even if the student has successfully completed other coursework for the term and is enrolled in future sessions.

 EX 1.
-Mary enrolls in 2 summer sessions (session 2 spans 6/25-7/20 and session 5 spans 8/20-9/7).
-She withdraws from session 2 on 6/1 and remains enrolled in session 5.
-In this case Mary will be considered withdrawn from the term if she does not complete the summer survey to confirm her intent to attend session 5.
+Mary enrolls in 2 summer sessions.
+She withdraws from session 2 and remains enrolled in session 5.
+In this case, Mary will be considered withdrawn from the term if she does not complete the summer survey to confirm her intent to attend session 5.
 As long as Mary submits that survey and successfully completes session 5, a Return of Title IV calculation is not required.

 EX 2.
-Joe enrolls in 2 summer sessions (session 2 spans 6/25-7/20 and session 5 spans 8/20-9/7).
-He receives a B grade in his session 2 course but, after that course had ended, decides he no longer wants to take the course in session 5.
+Joe enrolls in 2 summer sessions.
+He receives a B grade in his session 2 course but, after that course had ended, decides he no longer wants to take the course in session 4.
 Joe had been paid federal aid with the expectation that he would complete the entire payment period that spanned both sessions.
-Because he decided not to complete session 5 after session 2 had ended, a Return of Title IV calculation is required and he may end up owing aid money back for the term.
+Because he decided not to complete session 4 after session 2 had ended, a Return of Title IV calculation is required and he may end up owing aid money back for the term.

-In cases of unofficial withdrawal an instructor reported last date of participation may be required to determine a student’s aid eligibility.
+In cases of official and unofficial withdrawal, an instructor-reported last date of participation may be required to determine a student’s aid eligibility.
 The OSU Office of Financial Aid is not able to contact partner school instructors directly to obtain this information.
 After a term has ended DPP students may be contacted with instructions on how to complete this participation verification process.
-Due to the time sensitive nature of this process, it is very important for DPP students to check their OSU Student (ONID) email regularly to look for these financial aid notifications.
+Due to the time-sensitive nature of this process, it is very important for DPP students to check their OSU Student (ONID) email regularly to look for these financial aid notifications.
 Failure to verify participation may result in the reduction or full loss of financial aid eligibility for the term.